copy/v86/docs/networking.md

 In order to facilitate this for backend implementations, v86 provides helper functions to encode/decode ethernet frames, ARP and IPv4 packets, UDP datagrams, TCP streams and HTTP requests/responses. v86 can also provide minimal but sufficient ARP, ICMP-echo, DHCP, DNS (including DoH) and NTP services to guests.

-### The `localhub` backend
+### The `inbrowser` backend

 This backend provides layer-2 networking services for multiple v86 guests running within the same browser process (meaning within the same web page and/or in separate browser tabs).
 It works standalone without a proxy server, but it also does not provide any access to external networks.

-The `localhub` backend is implemented using the browser-internal [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) API, due to its simplicity it is the most efficient backend, however all VMs have to share the same browser resources.
+The `inbrowser` backend is implemented using the browser-internal [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) API, due to its simplicity it is the most efficient backend, however all VMs have to share the same browser resources.

 **Example**